jdemel/jdemel.github.io/content/posts/communications-resources.md

 Nowadays, there are quite a few resources to learn about communications engineering.
 While books and papers are still used for publishing, more interactive resources are obviously really helpful.
 Thus, I'd like to compile a list of resources I consider to be interesting.
 It should be obvious that people prefer different resources.
 I include links to online resources where they are available.

+## My dissertation
+My dissertation [Software radio systems engineering for URLLC Industrie 4.0 applications](https://doi.org/10.26092/elib/3483) contains fundamentals that might help some people.
+Obviously, this is the reference where I have the easiest time to explain all the details.

 ## Why Do We Keep Needing New "G"s?
 SciShow has a nice intro to communications.
 It covers a bit of history and gives more of a 30,000 meters view.